KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: The Architecture

 \subsection{The KG Governor and Data Science Artifacts}

-{\sysname} captures semantics of data science artifacts, i.e., pipelines and their associated datasets, by applying novel methods for pipeline abstraction and data profiling.
-During bootstrapping, KGLiDS is deployed by enabling the KG Govenor to profile the local datasets and abstract pipeline scripts to construct a knowledge graph as illustrated in Figure \ref{fig:overview}.
-The \emph{KG Governor} consists of: (A) \emph{Pipeline Abstraction}, which captures semantics of pipelines by analyzing pipeline scripts, programming libraries documentation, and usage of datasets, (B) \emph{Data Profiling}, which collects metadata and learns representations of datasets including columns and tables, and (C) \emph{Knowledge Graph Construction}, which builds and maintains the {\graphname} graph and embeddings.
+{\sysname} captures the semantics of data science artifacts, i.e., pipelines and their associated datasets, by applying novel methods for pipeline abstraction and data profiling.
+During bootstrapping, KGLiDS is deployed by enabling the KG Governor to profile the local datasets and abstract pipeline scripts to construct a knowledge graph, as illustrated in Figure \ref{fig:overview}.
+The \emph{KG Governor} consists of: (A) \emph{Pipeline Abstraction}, which captures the semantics of pipelines by analyzing pipeline scripts, programming libraries documentation, and usage of datasets, (B) \emph{Data Profiling}, which collects metadata and learns representations of datasets including columns and tables, and (C) \emph{Knowledge Graph Construction}, which builds and maintains our KG and embeddings.
 In \emph{KG Construction}, the \emph{Global Graph Linker} performs link prediction between nodes, e.g., linking a table used in a pipeline and exists in a dataset.

-{\sysname} adopts embedding-based methods to predict relationships among data items and utilizes MapReduce algorithms to guarantee a scalable approach for constructing the graph from large growing datasets and pipelines. {\sysname} is not a static platform; as more datasets and pipelines are added, {\sysname} continuously and incrementally maintains the LiDS graph.
+{\sysname} adopts embedding-based methods to predict relationships among data items and utilizes Spark-based approach to guarantee a scalable approach for constructing the graph from large growing datasets and pipelines. {\sysname} is not a static platform; as more datasets and pipelines are added, {\sysname} continuously and incrementally maintains our KG.
 To avoid having to run the prediction every time a user wants to use the system, predictions are materialized and the resulting nodes and edges annotated with a prediction score expressing the degree of confidence in the prediction.\shorten